-- 9 When setup_for_development establishes the working environment for the - build directory, it does a UPS setup on the UPS products that it requires; - 11 this triggers a chain of additional UPS setups.
-As each UPS product is - set up, that product defines many environment variables, two of which are - 13 <PRODUCT-NAME>INC and <PRODUCT-NAME>LIB.
-The first of these points - to a directory that is the root of the header file hierarchy for that version of - that UPS product.
-The second of these points to a single directory that holds - 16 all of the shared library files for that UPS product. - You can spot-check this by doing, for example, - 18 \$ ls \$TOYEXPERIMENT INC/ - \$ ls \$TOYEXPERIMENT LIB - 20 \$ 1s \$ART INC/ - ı \$ ls \$ART LIB - 22 You will see that the INC directories have a subdirectory tree underneath them - while the LIB directories do not. - There are a few small perturbations on this pattern.
-The most visible is that the - 25 ROOT product puts most of its header files into a single directory, \$ROOT_INC - and does not clone the directory heirarchy of its source files.
-The Geant4 product - 27 does the same thing. - When the compiler compiles a .cc file, it needs to know where to find the files - specified by the #include directives.
-The compiler looks for included files by - 30 first looking for arguments on the command line of the form - 31 -I<absolute-path-to-a-directory> - There may be many such arguments on one command line.
-The compiler as- - ${33}$ sembles the set of all -I arguments and uses it as an include path; that is, it - looks for the header files by trying the first directory in the path and if it does - not find it there, it tries the second directory in the path, and so on.
-The choice - of -I for the name of the argument is a mnemonic for Include.
+- build directory, it does a UPS setup on the UPS products that it requires; - this triggers a chain of additional UPS setups.
+As each UPS product is - set up, that product defines many environment variables, two of which are - 15 <PRODUCT-NAME>INC and <PRODUCT-NAME>LIB.
+The first of these points - to a directory that is the root of the header file hierarchy for that version of - 17 that UPS product.
+The second of these points to a single directory that holds - all of the shared library files for that UPS product. - You can spot-check this by doing, for example, - 20 \$ ls \$TOYEXPERIMENT_INC/ - \$ ls \$TOYEXPERIMENT_LIB - 22 \$ ls \$ART_INC/ - 23 \$ ls \$ART_LIB - 24 You will see that the INC directories have a subdirectory tree underneath them - while the LIB directories do not. - 26 There are a few small perturbations on this pattern.
+The most visible is that the - 27 ROOT product puts most of its header files into a single directory, \$ROOT_INC - 28 and does not clone the directory heirarchy of its source files.
+The Geant4 product - 29 does the same thing. - ${30}$ When the compiler compiles a .cc file, it needs to know where to find the files - specified by the #include directives.
+The compiler looks for included files by - 32 first looking for arguments on the command line of the form - -I<absolute-path-to-a-directory> - 34 There may be many such arguments on one command line.
+The compiler as- - sembles the set of all -I arguments and uses it as an include path; that is, it - looks for the header files by trying the first directory in the path and if it does - not find it there, it tries the second directory in the path, and so on.
+The choice - ${38}$ of -I for the name of the argument is a mnemonic for Include.